tcardoso2/vermon/README.md

 exports.default = profiles.default;
 ````
 ***
-Extend your own notifier:
-More info coming soon!

-***
-Extend your own motion detector:
-More info coming soon!

-***
 Unit tests:
 t-motion-detector uses mocha unit tests to test the detector, notifier and environment classes.
-I'll be adding more on the go.
+I'll be adding more on the go. to test use "npm test"

 ## Links
   - [ChangeLog](https://github.com/tcardoso2/t-motion-detector/blob/master/CHANGELOG.md)